 Stick and Splodge has gone online for the duration of the Coronavirus pandemic measures!

-Until 20-21 opens its doors again, we’ll be sharing fun activities to do with your under 5’s here on the gallery website.
+Until our regular Thursday morning Stick and Splodge sessions at 20-21 are able to begin again, we’ll be sharing fun activities to do with your under 5’s here on the gallery website.
 If you want to make-along with the 20-21 community, why not join our 20-21 Visual Arts Centre ARTivities Group over on Facebook.
+Look out for a new activity each week.

 Stick & Splodge at home